frontenddogma/web-development-glossary/manuscript/c.md

 Constructor
 : A special type of subroutine called to create an object.
 It prepares the new object for use, often accepting arguments that the constructor uses to set required member variables.&nbsp;[†](#w-constructor)

+Container
+: An HTML element that contains other elements.

+Containing block
+: The block (element) in which a box resides.

 Content
 : → Content box